 Many great English country houses did not survive the ravages of time, war and taxation but unlike most of continental Europe, England has not been invaded since 1066 and many of our great homes still retain their collections of art & furniture intact, together with huge tracts of land.
-LTR has carefully selected private houses to rent that are English mansions and country houses from different eras but largely of Victorian or Georgian design to offer their guests.
+LTR has carefully selected private houses to rent that are English mansions and big country houses from different eras but largely of Victorian or Georgian design.
 The oldest Tudor and Elizabethan homes are generally not hugely comfortable, so we prefer homes from the Jacobean period onwards which have often been modernised to suit 21st Century needs.
 A manor house was historically the home of the lord of the manor.
 The house formed the administrative centre within the existing feudal system and its great hall would be used for the lord’s manorial courts, communal meals with tenants and great banquets with other guests.
 The term is today applied to various country houses, frequently dating from the late medieval era, which formerly housed what was known as the gentry, who were one pip down from the aristocracy, who lived in larger mansions or castles.
 The Squire who lived in the manor, would generally own all the surrounding land and be in charge of his community.
 Luxury country house rental is becoming increasingly popular and a very comfortable alternative to staying in a hotel.
 There are some fabulous luxury estates for rent as well as large country houses to rent which have recently be renovated to extremely high standards.
-LTR offers some wonderful manor houses and private properties to rent including Cornwell Manor which is one of our favourites.
+LTR offers some wonderful English manor houses and private properties to rent including Cornwell Manor which is one of our favourites.
 It is like something straight out of a Jane Austen novel!